 University of Toronto Profile

-The University of Toronto is one of the most respected and influential institutions of higher education and advanced research in the world.
-The university is home to a vibrant and diverse academic community with three distinctive campuses and many partner sites, including world-renowned hospitals.
+The University of Toronto (U of T) is one of the most respected and influential institutions of higher education and advanced research in the world.
+The University is home to a vibrant and diverse academic community with 3 distinctive campuses and many partner sites, including world-renowned hospitals.
 U of T welcomes students of the highest calibre from across Canada and around the world who come to study with accomplished researchers and scholars.
-For more information please visit https://www.utoronto.ca/
+Read more about the University of Toronto.

-U of T’s admission requirements are divided into different types of learners that include Ontario secondary school, international, and transfer students.
-Each type has different requirements and admission policies.
+U of T’s admission requirements are divided into different categories of learners that include Ontario secondary school, international and transfer students.
+Each category has different requirements and admission policies.
 Select the category that describes you best and then find the admission requirements specific to your category.
 For graduate programs, applicants will apply through the School of Graduate Studies.

-First Nations House can help Aboriginal learners with their applications, as well as advocate on your behalf.
+First Nations House can help Indigenous learners with their applications, as well as advocate on their behalf.
 You can use multiple pathways to apply to U of T, including access programs.
 Consult Enrolment Services for information about the application process, or contact First Nations House to talk about your options.
 First Nations House also offers guided tours of its facilities.

 Alternative Admissions and Transition Programs